 2. Update records for eHR sharing

-- Healthcare professionals should exercise reasonable care in handling personal information related to other individuals in their healthcare recipients' records.
-Personal information of individual(s) other than the healthcare recipient in their healthcare recipients' clinical records should not be collected and shared to eHRSS unless it is deem necessary and consent from the concerned other individual has been obtained.
+- Healthcare professionals should exercise reasonable care in handling personal information related to other individuals in their healthcare recipients’ records.
+Personal information of individual(s) other than the healthcare recipient in the healthcare recipients’ clinical records should not be collected and shared to eHRSS unless it is deemed necessary and consent from the concerned other individual has been obtained.
 Personal information may include name, contact information, date of birth and identity document number of other individuals (e.g. family members).

-- Healthcare professionals should advise healthcare recipients to approach the healthcare providers who provide the corresponding health information to eHRSS to consider data correction if they genuinely doubt the correctness of information in their eHR.
-It is advisable to document such observation in their healthcare recipients' records.
+- Healthcare professionals should advise healthcare recipients to approach the healthcare providers who provided the corresponding health information to eHRSS to consider data correction if they genuinely doubt the correctness of information in their eHR.
+It is advisable to document such observation in their healthcare recipients’ records.

 3. Points to note before accessing a healthcare recipient's eHR

 - Healthcare professionals should ensure their access to a healthcare recipient’s eHR is authorised.